Giovanni-Caruso/Giovanni-Caruso/README.md

 👋 Hi, I’m Giovanni!
-Mathematician by trade, data geek for passion⚡.
+Mathematician by trade, data geek for passion.

-In the world of Data Science, I found the natural evolution of my studies🧬📚.

-📌 Mastery of the entire data journey, encompassing automated data collection and preparation, feature engineering, model development and validation, visualization of outputs, and delivery of insightful presentations.
+📌 Skilled in the entire data lifecycle - from automating data collection and preparation to feature engineering, model development, validation, and delivering actionable insights.
 📌 Enthusiast about innovation and new technologies.
 📌 I firmly believe in continuing education.